awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 1. Provide your code using the method required by the code entry type that you selected\.
 If you are using a blueprint, the function code is provided in the code editor, and you can customize it to include your own evaluation logic\.
 Your code can evaluate the event data that AWS Config provides when it invokes your function:
    + For functions based on the **config\-rule\-change\-triggered** blueprint, or for functions triggered by configuration changes, the event data is the configuration item or an oversized configuration item object for the AWS resource that changed\.
    + For functions based on the **config\-rule\-periodic** blueprint, or for functions triggered at a frequency that you choose, the event data is a JSON object that includes information about when the evaluation was triggered\.
    + For both types of functions, AWS Config passes rule parameters in JSON format\.
-You can define which rule parameters are passed when you create the custom rule in AWS Config\.
+You can define which rule parameters are passed when you create the Custom Lambda rule in AWS Config\.
    + For example events that AWS Config publishes when it invokes your function, see [Example Events for AWS Config Rules](evaluate-config_develop-rules_example-events.md)\.

 1. For **Execution role**, choose **Create new role from AWS Policy templates**\.